Get Better at Math: Solving Math Problems Quick and Easy

 2. Review and Revise all Errors

 It is alright to make mistakes.
-The best thing to do in such a situation is to accept it and work on rectifying it.
+However, the best thing to do in such a situation is to accept it and rectify it.

 Acceptance will help you understand where you were wrong and what can be done to avoid the same mistake again.